The Best Book Tracker in 2026

 In my opinion, this is the only way to be truly confident on pages read, but it’s hella ugly, boring, and lonely to tap into your spreadsheet of choice (Excel, Google Sheets, Libre Office Calc, etc.) instead of a dedicated app.

 Technically, you have the freedom to do whatever you want, but it also requires a time investment and a good dose of creativity.
-For example, I wouldn’t have guessed how much I wanted a moods graph until I tried The StoryGraph, which conjured one from my Goodreads data immediately, much to my delight.
-To make that on a spreadsheet would have firstly required the ingenuity to know I wanted that, and secondly the patience to figure out the calculations required between sheets to make it happen.
+For example, I wouldn’t have guessed how much I wanted a moods graph until I tried The StoryGraph, which conjured one from my Goodreads data immediately.
+Delightful.
+To make that on a spreadsheet would have firstly required the ingenuity to know I wanted that, and secondly the patience to figure out the required calculations.

 *This post is not sponsored in any way.
 Other templates are out there!